Overview of DUI Laws in California

 What do they consider at an APS Hearing at Orange Driver Safety?

+There will be a DMV Employee without a law degree making evidential decisions on your case.
+They are able to do this under the cloud of administrative role.
 They determine whether or not the officer had reasonable cause to pull you over whether or not there was probable cause to arrest you and whether or not you were .08 or more at the time of driving.
 If any of these is lacking, then the case against your driver’s license is dismissed.

 How Long is the court process for an Orange County DUI?